MrYsLab/python_banyan/docs/example1.md

 ```

 Lines 31 through 44 define the [\__init__](../examples_intro/#95_init__) method.
-To keep things simple, this method does not accept any parameters.

 When inheriting from another class, the parent class must be initialized.